JazzMaster/LazGFX/README.md

 #### SDL is CROSS PLATFORM and UNIVERSAL CODE

 You dont have to re-write routines.
-If you call an SDL function- you call it the same way in other languages.
+If you call an SDL function- you call it the same way

+		in other languages
+		on other platforms or OSes

 However, SDL is still very incomplete.